Tyler Stephenson Preview, Player Props: Reds vs. Angels

 Angels Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in MLB.

-- The Angels have a 4.70 team ERA that ranks 24th across all league pitching staffs.
+- The Angels' 4.67 team ERA ranks 24th across all MLB pitching staffs.

-- His most recent appearance came on Wednesday against the Texas Rangers, when the righty threw six innings, surrendering four earned runs while allowing seven hits.
+- In his most recent appearance on Thursday, Aug.
+10 against the San Francisco Giants, the righty tossed six innings, giving up no earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.